 - Tenants can save money because they aren’t buying the land

-With a land lease, your tenant saves the upfront costs of buying land.
+With this kind of lease, your tenant saves the upfront costs of buying land.
 That gives them valuable extra liquidity that they can put towards improvements to the land or other projects.

 - Tenants gain access to prime locations

 They can provide tenants with access to excellent locations that they may otherwise be unable to access.
 They can get the location they want without actually buying the land.